From BR Bullpen

 Bob also became well known for doing commercials in the 1970s and for his line "I must be in the front row!", which led to him actually being moved to the highest part in the stadium.
 Currently, the Brewers have obstructed view seats at Miller Park called "Uecker seats" to honor Uecker.

 Uecker received the Ford Frick Award from the Hall of Fame in 2003.
 Upon his induction he deadpaned to the audience "I should have gone in as a player."
 He underwent open-heart surgery in 1991, but recovered quickly and was back on the job within five weeks.
 He underwent surgery again for a similar problem on April 30, 2010.
-This time, he would need to step away from the broadcast booth for 10 to 12 weeks.
+This time, he needed to step away from the broadcast booth for three months.

 In 2012, the Milwaukee Brewers announced that they would be putting up Uecker's statue outside Miller Park, and that it would be dedicated on August 31st.
 Asked why it took so long for this to happen, Uecker replied in his usual deadpan way: "I didn't have enough for the down payment."
 On June 15, 2015, he was hit in the head by a batted ball during batting practice and had to be hospitalized overnight with a concussion when he complained of dizziness after working the first six innings of that night's broadcast.